JoshMJohnson/Portfolio-Josh-Johnson/Jokes_Project/README.md

 Keeps a database of jokes that users can add jokes to and&frasl;or retrieve jokes from

 ---
-## Instructions of how to run program
+## Instructions of how to run program :scroll:
     1.)
 Open command line and traverse to Jokes_Project folder

     2.)
 Run node js by using the command 'node app.js' within the Jokes_Project folder in the terminal